-This is the fifth season of Sandwich Town Hall Preservation Trust’s silent film series which recreates the original silent film atmosphere: live piano accompaniment by John Read on the historic 1894 silent film piano; pre-movie introduction by Liisa Niemi dressed as a flapper; and the original restored Sandwich Town Hall second floor where silent films were shown beginning in 1915.
+This is the fifth and final season of Sandwich Town Hall Preservation Trust’s silent film series which recreates the original silent film atmosphere: live piano accompaniment by John Read on the historic 1894 silent film piano; pre-movie introduction by Liisa Niemi dressed as a flapper; and the original restored Sandwich Town Hall second floor where silent films were shown beginning in 1915.

 Sandwich Town Hall is at 130 Main Street, Sandwich, MA 02563